 The Health and Wellness Center includes renovation of the Old Physical Educational (OPE) building and an addition of nearly 80,000 square feet of academic, recreational and athletic space.
-The recreation portion is 45,000 square feet, comprising a two-court gymnasium with elevated track, two racquetball courts, three multipurpose rooms, a 6,000 square foot strength, cardiovascular and weight training area, a 40 foot high by 40 feet wide rock climbing wall, new locker rooms and upgrades to the existing pool and gymnasium, an equipment check-out area and office space for the Campus Recreation Department.
+The Campus Recreation Department’s portion is 45,000 square feet, comprising a two-court gymnasium with elevated track, two racquetball courts, three multipurpose rooms, a 6,000 square foot strength, cardiovascular and weight training area, a 40 foot high by 40 feet wide rock climbing wall, locker rooms and upgrades to the Wolverton Memorial swimming pool, equipment check-out area and office spaces.

-There will be 25,000 square feet in new academic space that includes 12 classrooms as a part of this project.
-New spaces will include a multipurpose room, three tiered classrooms, a kinesiology lab, four standard classrooms, and several general purpose classrooms.
-The football program will have approximately 8,000 square feet in new space for locker rooms, coaches´ offices and equipment storage.
+There is a 25,000 square feet academic space that includes 12 classrooms as a part of this project.
+Spaces include a multipurpose room, three-tiered classrooms, a kinesiology lab, four standard classrooms, and several general purpose classrooms.
+The football program has approximately 8,000 square feet in space for locker rooms, offices and equipment storage.

 LEED certification: sustainability

-By pursuing LEED Gold certification from the U.S. Green Building Council, the Western Oregon University Health and Wellness Center employs numerous sustainable features, from the management of storm water runoff to the use of natural ventilation in the building.
+The Health and Wellness Center received the LEED Gold certification from the U.S. Green Building Council, to obtain this Western Oregon University Health and Wellness Center employed numerous sustainable features, from the management of storm water runoff to the use of natural ventilation in the building.